Lady with long grey hair in a spotty dress

 Tuesday

-We put our heads together about planning patient visits.
-This includes looking at each patient’s needs, their carer’s health and age, and mileage between visits.
+We start the day by reviewing the previous days visits and then put our heads together about planning future patient visits.
+This includes looking at each patient’s needs, their carer’s needs, and other factors including geography.

 It's the part of the job when I imagine we should have little cars on sticks and move them around the map, plotting out the most effective route for patients, staff members and the service.
 Like the RAF flight planners in an old black & white film!